DishaDewangan/Data_Retrieval/README.md

-# Data_Retrieval
+# **Data Retrieval App**
 A simple web application that demonstrates how to save and retrieve text using the browser's local storage.
 This project is to understand the concept of client-side storage and JavaScript event handling.

-Here’s a **README.md** file you can use for your GitHub repository:

 ---

-# **Data Retrieval App**

-A simple web application that demonstrates how to save and retrieve text using the browser's local storage.
-This app is a beginner-friendly project to understand client-side storage and JavaScript event handling.
+## **Live Demo**
+Try the app live here:
 ---

 ## **Features**